To grieve is to be human.

 The emotion of grief.

 I have already pointed out that grief is an emotion.
 Emotions are reactions we have inside ourselves.
 Emotions are tricky things; they cannot be scientifically measured or quantified.
 According to the most current psychological theory, emotions are judgments about how the current situation meets your goals.
-Happiness is the evaluation that your goals (what you want) are being satisfied, sadness is the evaluation that your dreams have not or are not going to happen, and anger is a judgment aimed at whatever is in the way of getting what you want.
-That all sounds quite logical and reasonable, but that is not really what happens in life.
+That sounds quite logical and reasonable, but that is not really what happens in life.
 Humans are emotional creatures; we form our judgments about life out of our feelings.
 When you lost your loved one, did you think about what happened, or did you have a gut-wrenching emotional experience?
 Were you stunned, unable to think, and caught up in your emotions?

 Most people do not think about the consequences of their loss when it happens; they react emotionally.
 Later the emotions may bring up thoughts about how your life has changed and be different, less happy, lonelier, and perhaps less comfortable, but the first reaction is like being kicked in the gut.
 Grief starts with feelings, and it is the feelings that drive your thoughts, not your thoughts that create your feelings.
 That’s how humans work.
 We are feeling creatures, and out of our emotions, our thoughts arise or are triggered.